JackGruber/jackgruber.github.io/_drafts/docker-multi.md

 ```
 <img src="/img/posts/drafts/manifest_inspect.jpg">

-Now the matching version of the architecture is loaded at ```docker run jackgruber/manifest``` command.
+Now the matching version for the architecture is loaded with the ```docker run jackgruber/manifest``` command.

+## Enable experimental mode
 At the moment the manifest command is experimental and must be enabled.
 For enabling this, edit the ```~/.docker/config.json``` and add following option ```"experimental": "enabled"```.
 <img src="/img/posts/drafts/config.json.png">